codewithryry/activity-1-django---gaydetection/README.md

 ## Overview

+Django, each students create a unique static web application with the following features:

+- 1 project with minimum of 2 apps with own urls
+- each apps contains 3 templates with a simple design using bootstrap

-GayDetectionis a Django web application developed as part of an activity to engage with LGBTQ+ awareness topics.
+GayDetection as part of an activity is to engage with LGBTQ+ awareness topics.
 This application features two interactive tools:

 1. Gay Analysis: Users can input their name to receive a random analysis regarding HIV/AIDS awareness.